ChernyshenkoTaras/TCCoreCamera/README.md

 # TCCoreCamera

-Swift Library based on AVFoundation that allow to easily add camera feature with custom UI into your project.
+Would you like to create your camera same as Snapchat or Instagram?
+I think this library could help you.
+Basicly it is a wrapper above AVFoundation that allows you to use camera feature without extra setup.
+Build your own UI with buttons/sliders/anything else exactly like you want and just assign appropriate actions to them.

+Library is under development, so I will appreciate your suggestions, bug reports and stars ;)

 ## How to install